 Footwear for Water

-The following features should be found on any water sandal you get, no matter who makes it and where you get it from.
+The following features should be found on any water shoe you get, no matter who makes it and where you get it from.

 Toe Guard - This should be standard on any water shoe (after all, it is a shoe, not a sandal).
 However, there are a handful of water shoes out there that don't have a toe guard, so beware.

 Leather : Just Say No! - Do you like leather?
 Too bad - you don't want it on your water shoe.
 Why?
 Leather holds and absorbs water - which not only makes the shoe heavy it also makes your foot cold too.
 Oh yeah, leather breaks down when it is constantly submerged in water and not properly dried out, too.

 THICK Sole - This little feature is something all too often forgotten about.
 Any water shoe you buy MUST have a thick sole, not some sole that is like 1mm thick.
 The reason?
 Three reasons, actually.
 The first is to make sure that when you step on sharp rocks or over numerous smaller rocks, that the rocks aren't poking the bottom of your foot.
 A thick sole will prevent that from happening.
 And secondly, a thick sole is far, far more durable than a thin little thing.
 And lastly, a thick sole will have far better traction capabilities than a thin sole water shoe.